qfpl/intro-to-reflex-brisjs/talk/slides/conclusion.md

 ##

-Data61 do free, 3 day, courses on Haskell if you're keen to learn more about that
+Data61 do free 3 day courses on Haskell if you're keen to learn more about that

+##

+I'm happy to answer questions or help out with `reflex` or with `sodium`, so track me down if you're interested in this stuff